European emigration: South America

 The Falkland Islanders are mainly of European descent, especially British, and can trace their heritage back 9 generations or 200 years.
 In 2016, the census showed that 42.9 percent were native born and 27.4 percent were born in the U.K. (the second largest birthplace) for a total of more than 70 percent.
 The Falkland Islands were entirely unoccupied and were first claimed by Britain in 1765.
-Settlers largely from Britain, especially Scotland and Wales arrived after the 1830s.
+Settlers largely from the United Kingdom, especially Scotland and Wales arrived after the 1830s.
 The total population of then islands grew from a 287 estimate in 1851 to 3,200 in the most recent 2016 census.

 The Origins of Falkland Islanders historically had a Gaucho presence.

 In Peru the official 2017 census, 5.9% or (1.3 mil) 1,336,931 people 12 years of age and above self-identified their ancestors as White or of European descent.
 This was the first time a question on race or ancestors had been asked since the 1940 census.
 There were 619,402 (5.5%) males and 747,528 (6.3%) females.
 The region with the highest proportion of Peruvians with self-identified European or white origins was in the La Libertad Region (10.5%), Tumbes Region and Lambayeque Region (9.0%).
 Most are descendants of early Spanish settlers with substantial numbers of Italians and Germans.

 Australia and New Zealand

 Using data from the 2016 census, it was estimated that around 58% of the Australian population were Anglo-Celtic Australians with 18% being of other European origins, a total of 76% for European ancestries as a whole.
-As of 2016, the majority of Australians of European descent are of English 36.1%, Irish 11.0%, Scottish 9.3%, Italian 4.6%, German 4.5%, Greek 1.8% and Dutch 1.6%.
-A large proportion —33.5%— chose to identify as ‘Australian’, however the census Bureau has stated that most of these are of old Anglo-Celtic colonial stock.
+As of 2016, the majority of Australians of European descent are of English (36.1%), Irish (11.0%), Scottish (9.3%), Italian (4.6%), German (4.5%), Greek (1.8%) and Dutch (1.6%) ancestries.
+A large proportion —33.5%— chose to identify as 'Australian', however the census Bureau has stated that most of these are of old Anglo-Celtic colonial stock.

 Europeans historically (especially Anglo-Celtic) and presently are still the largest ethnic group in New Zealand.
 Their proportion of the total New Zealand population has been decreasing gradually since the 1916 census where they formed 95.1 percent.
 The 2018 official census had over 3 million people or 71.76% of the population were ethnic Europeans, with 64.1% choosing the New Zealand European option alone.

-African coast (Macaronesia)

-Canary Islanders are the descendants of Spaniards who settled the Canary Islands.
-The Canarian people include long-tenured and new waves of Spanish immigrants, including Andalucians, Galicians, Castilians, Catalans, Basques and Asturians of Spain; and Portuguese, Italians, Dutch or Flemings, and French.
-As of 2019, 72.1% or 1,553,078 were native Canary islanders with a further 8.2% born in mainland Spain.
-Many of European origins including those of Isleño (islander) lineage have also moved to the islands, such as those from Venezuela and Cuba.
-Presently there are 49,170 from Italy, 25,619 from Germany, United Kingdom (25,521) and others from Romania, France and Portugal.